tanfwong/sdr_notes/_sources/ch2/age_fifo.md

 }
 ```
 * Ten worker threads push messages to the FIFO queue.
 Each thread
-  pushes one message into the FIF queue each second.
+  pushes one message into the FIFO queue each second.
 Hence, the total
   arrival rate is 10 messages per second.
 * The main thread pops messages out of the FIFO queue.
 The service rate is
   determined by the `sleep_for` time on line 93.